Say “No” to Advertising Lies

 Learn to be content, whatever your situation.

 I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
-I can do everything through him who gives me strength.
+I can do all this through him who gives me strength.
 (Philippians 4:12-13)

 Describe two advertisements that tempted you to buy something you didn’t need.
 Also explain whether or not you think there were lies in the advertising:

 Next: Guard your thought life

 Doug Britton, Bible-based Marriage and Family Therapist, has helped hundreds of thousands of people as a therapist, clinical director of a treatment center, seminar speaker, radio cohost, and author of over twenty books that show how to apply God's truths in your daily life.
 (Visit www.dougbrittonbooks.com.)

 Copyright © 2020 Doug Britton.
 Permission granted to print for personal use.
 (Scripture verses are from the New International Version, copyright © 1984.)
 See reprint policy.